 Utica is a larger medium-sized city located in the state of New York.
 With a population of 61,100 people and 29 constituent neighborhoods, Utica is the 14th largest community in New York.
-Utica has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Utica has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Utica isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Utica are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Utica is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Utica is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Utica who work in office and administrative support (15.74%), sales jobs (8.70%), and food service (7.37%).
+There are especially a lot of people living in Utica who work in office and administrative support (15.05%), sales jobs (8.60%), and teaching (7.55%).

-The per capita income in Utica in 2010 was $17,897, which is low income relative to New York, and lower middle income relative to the rest of the US.
-This equates to an annual income of $71,588 for a family of four.
+The per capita income in Utica in 2010 was $17,879, which is low income relative to New York and the nation.
+This equates to an annual income of $71,516 for a family of four.
 However, Utica contains both very wealthy and poor people as well.
-Utica also has one of the higher rates of people living in poverty in the nation, with 30.71% of its population below the federal poverty line.
+Utica also has one of the higher rates of people living in poverty in the nation, with 32.24% of its population below the federal poverty line.